 Wet Distressing Clay Based Paint

-To distress the paint and reveal some of the wood, I used a scrubber sponge and water.
+To create the primitive furniture finish, I used a scrubber sponge and water.
 I added water to a small bowl and soaked the sponge.
 Then I squeezed most of the water from the sponge.

 Starting with the scrubber side, I gently rubbed in a circular motion and then wiped the painted surface with the soft sponge side.
 This will reveal the wood finish under the paint.
 You will need to play with this until you get the look you want.
 If you happen to remove too much paint, no worries.
 Simply roll back over the area with the paint and allow it to dry and restart the process again.